Nuemit/Rack-Documentation/README.md

+# DISCLAIMER
+This is an "ON WORK" Project.

 # ???
 Documenting a network is not really easy, it takes forever, looks complex and is almost always kept up to date by hand.